-ACTE serves its members by raising awareness among media professionals about the benefits of CTE along with relevant policy priorities and initiatives.
-ACTE also works to provide tools and support to members to help them in their own efforts to raise awareness of the latest news in CTE.
-Whether you are a seasoned professional or just getting started working with the media, ACTE is a resource to help you tell your CTE story.
+ACTE serves its members by raising awareness among media professionals about the benefits of CTE, along with sharing our relevant policy priorities and other initiatives.
+ACTE also works to provide tools and support to members to help them in their own efforts to raise awareness of their programs and the latest news and developments in CTE.
+Whether you are a seasoned professional, or just getting started working with the media, ACTE can serve as a resource to help you tell your CTE story!

 Where to Begin

 Get started by reading the publications that you would like to see cover your subject matter, by watching and listening to news broadcasts, and by becoming familiar with the reporters covering education issues in your region, state and local area.
 After doing this, you will easily be able to develop a list of media targets.
 Concentrate your efforts on local or regional media outlets, but don’t be afraid to reach out to national education reporters, columnists, national newspapers and national education publications – often, national publications will have “local,” “policy,” and “education” sections.
 Examples of publications that have published information and comments from ACTE staff can be found on ACTE’s CTE in the News page.

 Be the Source

 When an education or workforce issue is going to be reported on in the media, CTE educators may be contacted as an authoritative interview source.
 If a reporter contacts you, do your best to answer their questions in an informative and professional manner.
 In addition, do not hesitate to contact Jori Houck, ACTE Media Relations and Advocacy Associate, at firstname.lastname@example.org, for assistance in media interactions.